rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Industrial processes/Haber process.md

 ##### Temperature
 Change in **temperature** affects <span style="color: lightgreen">rate of reaction and equilibrium position</span>.
-- High temperature shifts the equilibrium position to the left and yield of $\ce{NH3(g)}$ will be decreased.
+- Higher temperatures shifts the equilibrium position to the left and yield of $\ce{NH3(g)}$ will be decreased.
-- Low temperature decreases the rate of reaction.
+- Lower temperatures decreases the rate of reaction.

 ##### Pressure
 Change in **pressure** affects <span style="color: lightgreen">equilibrium position</span>.